cdcall/minigrid_torch/README.md

 tensorboard --logdir=storage --bind_all --samples_per_plugin "images=250"
 ```

-In either case, you can now access Tensorboard via your browser
+You can now access Tensorboard via your browser at port 6007
    ```
-   localhost:6006
+   localhost:6007
    ```

 ### Tensorboard Event Files